Giac3/ezcache/README.md

 const cache = new LRUCache(10) // Specifying the maximum capacity of your cache

-cache.put("foo", "bar") // Add and update items in the cache
+cache.set("foo", "bar") // Add and update items in the cache

 cache.get("foo") // Get items from the cache